British Army during the American Revolutionary War: British commands in America

 In 1776, there were 119 generals of various grades in the British Army.
 However, since generals never retired, perhaps a third of this number were too old or infirm to command in the field.
-Others were opposed to war against the colonists or unwilling to serve for years in America.
+Others were opposed to war against the colonists or unwilling to serve for years in North America.
 Britain had a difficult time appointing a determined senior military leadership in America.
 Thomas Gage, Commander-in-Chief of North America at the outbreak of the war, was criticized for being too lenient on the rebellious colonists.
 Jeffrey Amherst was appointed Commander-in-Chief of the Forces in 1778, but he refused a direct command in America because he was unwilling to take sides in the war.
 Admiral Augustus Keppel similarly opposed a command: "I cannot draw the sword in such a cause".
 The Earl of Effingham resigned his commission when his regiment was posted to America, while William Howe and John Burgoyne were opposed to military solutions to the crisis.
 Howe and Henry Clinton both stated that they were unwilling participants and were only following orders.

 Sir William Howe, who was chosen to succeed Sir Thomas Gage as Commander in Chief in North America, was only 111th in seniority.
 Gage and Howe had both served as light infantry commanders in America during the French and Indian War.
 However, Gage was blamed for underestimating the strength of republican sympathy and was relieved in 1776.
 Howe had the advantage of large numbers of reinforcements, and was the brother of Admiral Richard Howe, the Royal Navy's commander in chief in America.
 The two brothers gained much success in 1776, but failed to destroy Washington's Army.
 They also tried to initiate peace talks but these came to nothing.

-In 1777, General John Burgoyne was allowed to mount an ambitious campaign southwards from Canada.
+In 1777, General John Burgoyne was allowed to mount an ambitious campaign southward from present-day Canada.
 After early success, he pushed ahead despite major supply difficulties, and was surrounded and forced to capitulate at Saratoga, an event which precipitated intervention by Britain's European rivals.
-After Howe's Philadelphia campaign in the same year failed to achieve decisive results, Howe was recalled and replaced by Sir Henry Clinton.
+Unlike his Philadelphia campaign the same year, in which the British Army captured and occupied the revolutionary capital of Philadelphia, Howe failed to achieve decisive results in present-day New York state.
+He was recalled and replaced by Sir Henry Clinton.